-To support creative ideas that deserve worldwide recognition, the swedish IT consulting company Sigma Software with the support of the Ministry of Education and Science of Ukraine for the sixth year in a row holds a competition of startup projects in the field of information technology IT_EUREKA.
+To support creative ideas that deserve worldwide recognition, the Swedish IT consulting company Sigma Software with the support of the Ministry of Education and Science of Ukraine for the sixth year in a row holds a competition for startup projects in the field of information technology IT_EUREKA.
 This year Sigma Software Labs is the driver of the competition.

 In case you missed important moments, viewing the broadcast recording is still available at: https://youtu.be/PrNL9GEpVLA

 The moderators of the meeting were PR Lead at Sigma Software Labs — Daria Yaniieva and Chief Learning Officer at Sigma Software — Maxim Pochebut